h5py/h5py/docs/source/high/dataset.rst

 ----------------

-Unlike memory-resident NumPy arrays, HDF5 datasets support a number of optional features.
+Unlike memory-resident NumPy arrays, HDF5 datasets support a number of optional features which control how the data is stored on disk.
 These are enabled by the keywords provided to :meth:`Group.create_dataset`.
 Some of the more useful are:

 Chunked storage
     HDF5 can store data in "chunks" indexed by B-trees, as well as in the